pskfyi/minecraft-outlander-modpack/pack/config.md

   as the early precursor to Stone proper as well as a building material for the vanilla Furnace.

-## REI

-Using configuration to hide uncraftable items and items which the modpack intends to treat as removed.

 ## Sewing Kit

 - Removed the basic Sewing Station entirely in favor of its variant "Sewing